Vancouver Rise FC: Identity

 The club's crest depicts the North Shore mountains Cypress, Grouse (pictured), and Seymour.

 Vancouver-based advertising agency Victory Creative Group designed the Vancouver Rise's branding, which employs the colours teal to represent the British Columbia mainland coastal forests, black to represent the Pacific Ocean, and gold to represent sunsets over the Pacific.
 The club name Rise is an allusion to the phrase "rise to the occasion", and is intended to evoke both "a beacon of empowerment and progress", and sunrises over the Cascade Range.
 Three snow-capped mountains, an allusion to the Whitecaps' crest, are illustrated atop the Rise's crest, depicting the North Shore Mountains that overlook Vancouver's skyline.
 In particular, they represent Cypress Mountain, Grouse Mountain, and Mount Seymour.
 A "bursting golden Sun" occupies the crest's base, representing the "rising stars" the club aspires to produce – its six rays referencing the charter members of the Northern Super League.

 The Rise sought a relatable brand that reflected both the demographics and geography of Greater Vancouver, that "brings emotions and also has a deep tie" to the city.
 Along with "Vancouver Rise", the club had also registered the names "Vancouver Queens" and "Vancouver Summit" as trademarks with the Canadian Intellectual Property Office.
 "Vancouver Breakers", one of the names of the Whitecaps' former women's team, was also considered.
 The use of gold in the club's colours was encouraged by Labbé, as a reminder of the Canadian national team's gold medal-winning performance at the 2020 Olympic football tournament, of which she was a part.

 Stadium

-Swangard Stadium in Burnaby is home to Vancouver Rise FC.

 The Rise play their home games at Swangard Stadium in Burnaby, the historic home ground of the Vancouver Whitecaps' predecessors.
 Though a tenancy at Metro Vancouver's primary sports stadium, the 54,500-capacity BC Place, has been ruled out by the club, it intends to occasionally play matches there such as their inaugural match on April 16, 2025 against Calgary Wild FC.